cypress-io/cypress/source/guides/guides/network-requests.md

 You don't have to do any work on the server.
 Your application will have no idea it's requests are being stubbed, so there are **no code changes** needed.
 In fact, stubbed requests will show up in the Network tab of your Developer Tools, and your application will continue to work after the test is finished.

-[block:callout]
-{
-  "type": "success",
+{% note success Benefits %}
-  "body": "- Easy control of response bodies, status, and headers\n- Force responses to take longer to simulate network delay\n- No code changes to your server or client code\n- Fast, < 20ms response times\n- Perfect for JSON API's", "title": "Benefits"
+- Easy control of response bodies, status, and headers
+- Force responses to take longer to simulate network delay
+- No code changes to your server or client code
-}
-[/block]

-[block:callout]
-{
-  "type": "danger",
+- Fast, < 20ms response times
+- Perfect for JSON API's
+{% endnote %}

+{% note danger Downsides %}
-  "body": "- No guarantee your stubbed responses match the actual data your server sends\n- No test coverage on some server endpoints\n- Not as useful if you're using traditional server side HTML rendering", "title": "Downsides"
+- No guarantee your stubbed responses match the actual data your server sends
-}
-[/block]

-[block:callout]
-{
-  "type": "info",
+- No test coverage on some server endpoints
+- Not as useful if you're using traditional server side HTML rendering
+{% endnote %}

+{% note info Suggestions %}
-  "body": "- Use for the vast majority of your testing\n- Mix and match, typically have one true end to end test, and then stub the rest", "title": "Suggestions"
+- Use for the vast majority of your testing
+- Mix and match, typically have one true end to end test, and then stub the rest
-}
-[/block]
+{% endnote %}

 ***